Daily readings

 Thursday, August 13, 2026

 Saints Pontian, Pope and Hippolytus, Priest, Martyrs.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaints Pontian, Pope and Hippolytus, Priest, Martyrs